-Data loggers must be accepted or added to the system before their data can be collected and used.
+You must explicitly accept or add data loggers to the system before their data can be collected and used.

-- 1. Open the viewLinc Enterprise Server user interface by double-clicking the desktop icon , or by entering the server's IP address and port in a web browser's address field. - Log in to viewLinc Enterprise Server as the default administrator user (username, admin, password, viewL!ncAdm1n).
+- Open the viewLinc Enterprise Server user interface by double-clicking the desktop icon , or by entering the server's IP address and port in a web browser's address field. - Log in to viewLinc Enterprise Server as the default administrator user (username, admin, password, viewL!ncAdm1n).